abubekernuru/HTML-CSS-JavaScript-projects/README.md

 -used windows scroll event listner to handle change the background of the navbar at certain points

 ### Done by Abubeker Nuru on 17-01-2018Ec.
 (September 27, 2025)

+# Random Color Generator
+Built with html,css and js

+**Features:**
+- Generates a random color in hexadecimal format.
+- Displays the generated color code.

+### Done by Abubeker Nuru on 24-01-2018Ec. (october 4, 2025)

 <div align="center">